pazvives/DL-SP22-Project/README.md

 # Model Training

-To replicate the results above, the following two steps should be followed:
+To replicate the results above, the two steps below should be followed:

  1. Backbone Training with SSL
  2. Finetuning for object deteciton